fbpx

 hernia-mesh-lawsuit

-Hernia mesh is used to reinforce the abdominal wall and prevent hernias in the abdomen area from re-opening.
-If additional surgeries are required they become more difficult and the success rate of these subsequent surgeries diminishes with each attempt.
+Hernia mesh reinforces the abdominal wall and prevents hernias in the abdomen area from re-opening.
+If additional surgeries are required, they become more difficult, and the success rate of these subsequent surgeries diminishes with each attempt.

 Physio mesh hernia patches have been used in the United States since early 2010.
 The FDA approved these types of hernia mesh patches without new safety studies because they were similar to other types of hernia mesh being used.

-Surgeons in the United States performed anywhere between 100,000 to 150,000 ventral hernia repairs each year and it is a common surgical procedure to stitch a physio mesh patch over the hernia to strengthen the abdominal wall.
+Surgeons in the United States perform anywhere between 100,000 to 150,000 ventral hernia repairs each year, and it is a standard surgical procedure to stitch a physio mesh patch over the hernia to strengthen the abdominal wall.

 • Infections